 For further reading I can recommend the (German) Fine Art Printer magazine.
 You can order back issues in print or as PDF via their online shop.
 In issue 2/2016 they had an article on printing workflow, which partly inspired my own workflow.
 They also sell their own Photoshop actions for various steps of the printing workflow, however those work only in German-language Photoshop.

 Another important part of my workflow are the different plugins that make up the NIK Collection, a software with a quite eventful history.
 First it was developed by NIK Software and sold commercially.
 Then Google bought NIK Software and distributed the software for free, but at some point stopped the development.
 In 2017 DXO bought the software from Google and in June 2018 started selling a first update commercially.
 That version contains only marginal update, so for now the free Google version will most likely do the job for you, and you can still find it on some download sites.
+For my advanced printing workflow I use the Photoshop version of the NIK plugins since I use them in combination with Photoshops tools for scaling.
+Sidenote: For other editing purposes such as black and white conversions with Silver Efex Pro, I now go the direct route via the Lightroom version of the NIK plugins, since DXO has now finally implemented a feature for non-destructive editing directly from Lightroom (previously you had to use Photoshop Smart Filters to achieve this with the NIK plugins).

 Color Space and Color Depth